INA Section 204 (l) : Approval of Petitions and Applications after the Death of the Qualifying Relative

 Losing a relative is enough to handle without having to navigate the newfound challenges of immigration without a qualifying relative.
 After years of experience in immigration law, we are here to help guide you through the process under your new circumstances and to set you up for success in your immigration application.

-For a Free Case Evaluation of your specific immigration case, call our team at (866) 641-7517 and we will provide you with the next course of action.
+For a Case Evaluation of your specific immigration case, call our team at (866) 641-7517 and we will provide you with the next course of action.